ENME480/enme480.github.io/docs/ros-setup.md

 ## 🎯 **Overview**

-This guide will help you install ROS 2 Humble (Hawksbill) on Ubuntu 20.04 or 22.04.
+This guide will help you install ROS 2 Humble (Hawksbill) on Ubuntu 22.04.
 ROS 2 is the Robot Operating System that we'll use throughout the course for robot programming and simulation.

 ---